 Diving into JavaScript core

-Make your code readable and expressive

-Mastering multi-line strings in JavaScript

-Manipulating arrays ES5 way

-Traversing an object: elegant, reliable, safe and fast

-Most effective way of declaring objects

-How to: magic methods in JavaScript

-Summary

 You may have an iPhone for years and regard yourself as an experienced user.
-At the same time you keep removing unwanted characters during typing by pressing “delete”, one at a time.
+At the same time you keep removing unwanted characters during typing by pressing delete, one at a time.
 However one day you find out that a quick shake allows you delete the whole message in one tap.
 Then you wonder why on earth you didn’t know it earlier.
 The same with programming.
 We can be quite satisfied with our coding until, all of sudden, we run into a trick or a lesser-known language feature that makes us reconsider the entire work of years.
-It turns out that we could do it cleaner, more readable, testable, maintainable.
+It turns out that we could do it cleaner, more readable, testable, and maintainable.
 So it’s presumed that you already have experience with JavaScript, but the chapter equips you with best practices to improve your code.

 Make your code readable and expressive

+Mastering multi-line strings in JavaScript

+Manipulating arrays ES5 way

+Traversing an object: elegant, reliable, safe and fast

+Most effective way of declaring objects

+How to: magic methods in JavaScript

+Make your code readable and expressive

 There quite numerous practices and heuristics as to keep code more readable, expressive and clean.
 We touch upon that topic later on, but here we talk about syntactic sugar.
-The term means an alternative syntax that makes the code more expressive and readable.
+The term means an alternative syntax that is meant to make the code more expressive and readable.
 In fact we have some of it in JavaScript from the very beginning, for an instance increment/decrement and addition/subtraction assignment operators inherited from C. foo++ is syntactic sugar for foo = foo + 1 and foo += bar is a shorter form for foo = foo + bar.
 Besides we have a few tricks that serve the same purpose

-JavaScript applies on logical expressions so called “short-circuit” evaluation.
+JavaScript applies on logical expressions so called short-circuit evaluation.
 That mean an expression is read left to right, but as soon as the condition result is determined on early stage the expression tail is not evaluated.
 If we have true || false || false the interpreter knows from the first test that the result is true regardless of other tests.
 So false || false part is not evaluated what opens a way for creativity.

 Function argument default value

-function fn( foo ) {
+function stub( foo ) {

 return foo || "Default value";